Infinix Note 50X Review 2025: Is It Better Value Than vivo T4X & iQOO Z10X?

 Software: Big Improvements and Useful AI Features

-Software was always the weak link in older Infinix phones.
-That’s changed here, and it’s easily the biggest surprise in this “Infinix Note 50X Review 2025”.
+Older Infinix phones always had their weak character of software.
+This has changed here and this is by far, the biggest surprise in this “Infinix Note 50X Review 2025”.

 Updated Android and XOS 15